Is the Future of Water Blue gold?

 The Agricultural Issue

 Water is number one on our basic needs list, but we need to eat as well.

 Farmers can decrease their water use by 50% by switching to drip irrigation.
 Drip irrigation is a method of delivering water and fertilizer through veins spread over fields.
 It is more efficient than flood plain irrigation because water is distributed directly to the roots.
 Two additional bonuses are that it also uses less power and, because less water is available to them, there are fewer weeds.

 The cons are that the initial investment per acre costs more than other systems.
-The depends on the quality of equipment, type of soil and landscape.
+It depends on the quality of equipment, type of soil, and landscape.
 Maintenance is higher and it is subject to damage by rodents, insects, and humans.
 This damage would result in leaks.

 But that 50% savings per farm is a lot of water.